ZachAndrews98/Docker-Automation/README.md

 In addition to the graphical interface there is also a Terminal based system which offers all of the same functions of the graphical interface within the command line.
 In order to use this system the user must supply the `--terminal` flag at the end of the run command.

-Currently there are three commands available in the built in Repl system, which can be seen below with appropriate descriptions of each.
+The commands for each function is listed below with a short description of what it does.

 - `generate`: Generates a Dockerfile for an inputted directory and places the file in the directory.